Speech and Language Therapy

 Families

-Assessment and therapy for children up to age 7 (end of Year 2 at school).
+Assessment and therapy for children aged up to 7 (end of school Year 2).

 Testimonials

-Testimonials from parents and educators of children who have received support from Natalie.
+Testimonials from parents and educators who have been supported by Natalie.

 Selective Mutism